mjlabe/sg1/ReadMe.md

 This creates 3 folders in a directory `projectname`:

-1. `templates`: These are the [jinja2](https://palletsprojects.com/p/jinja/) templates that will be rendered
+1. `templates`: These are the [jinja2](https://palletsprojects.com/p/jinja/) templates that will be rendered.

-2. `content`: JSON files that specify the key value pairs used to render the templates
+2. `content`: JSON files that specify the key value pairs used to render the templates.

 3. `html`: Output directory of the rendering.
-This is your beautifully* rendered html files
+This is where your beautifully* rendered html files are generated.

-> *Beauty is not guaranteed.
+> *Beauty not guaranteed.

 ### Templates